alexcasalboni/aws-lambda-power-tuning/README.md

 The state machine will generate a visualization of average cost and speed for each power configuration.

-For example, this is what the results look like for two CPU-intensive functions (which become cheaper AND faster with more power).
+For example, this is what the results look like for two CPU-intensive functions, which become cheaper AND faster with more power:

 ![visualization1](imgs/visualization1.jpg?raw=true)

-(execution time goes from 35s with 128MB to less than 3s with 1.5GB, while being 14% cheaper to run)
+How to interpret the chart above: execution time goes from 35s with 128MB to less than 3s with 1.5GB, while being 14% cheaper to run.

 ![visualization2](imgs/visualization2.jpg?raw=true)

-(execution time goes from 2.4s with 128MB to 300ms with 1GB, for the very same average cost)
+How to interpret the chart above: execution time goes from 2.4s with 128MB to 300ms with 1GB, for the very same average cost.

 ## How to deploy the state machine